m-zm/DIP_Assignment/Assignments/02_DIPwithPyTorch/README.md

-# Assignment 1 - Image Warping
+# Assignment 2 - DIP with PyTorch

-## Implementation of Image Geometric Transformation
+## DIP with PyTorch

 This repository is the implementation of Assignment_02 of DIP.